 Smarter use of big data in business analytics

 By targeting the specific data that can be used to answer key questions, organizations can get to the real value of big data.
 The quantity of data can still be considerable, for example, linking hitherto isolated databases of information from marketing, sales, customer service and e-commerce.
 Distributing processing of this information using Hadoop is a solution already being used by a number of enterprises.
 Risk modeling, sentiment analysis, customer churn analysis and new product research directions are just some of the potential uses of data that is cleansed and transformed into usable datasets that can be used by Analytica to model different situations and outcomes.

-If you’d like to know how Analytica, the modeling software from Lumina, can help you to forecast and plan for the future, then try a thirty day free evaluation of Analytica to see what it can do for you.» Back
+If you’d like to know how Analytica, the modeling software from Lumina, can help you to forecast and plan for the future, then try a free trial of Analytica to see what it can do for you.